-- Compensation (Chair)
+- · Compensation (Chair)

 - Audit

-- Corporate Governance
+- · Corporate Governance

-Barry K. Fingerhut has served as the Chief Executive Officer and majority equity owner of Certification Partners, LLC, a developer and global distributor of vendor neutral IT content and certifications, since the fall of 2010.
+Certification Partners, LLC, a developer and global distributor of vendor neutral IT content and certifications, since the fall of 2010.
 Prior to 2010, he focused much of his career investing in small capitalization companies in the for-profit education and training industry, financial services industry, as well as other industries.
 Currently, he serves on a number of private company and non-profit Boards.
 Mr. Fingerhut previously served on our Board from 1995 through 1999.
 He received a BS with distinction from the University of Maryland and an MBA with distinction in Finance/Investments from New York University.